 On this page:

-Improving the health of Victoria’s waterways and catchments in the face of escalating climate change initiative will deliver an integrated output-based set of programs to continue to protect and restore Victoria’s regional waterways and catchments, which are severely degraded from over 150 years of human intervention and economic development.
+Improving the health of Victoria’s waterways and catchments in the face of escalating climate change initiative delivered an integrated output-based set of programs to continue to protect and restore Victoria’s regional waterways and catchments, which are severely degraded from over 150 years of human intervention and economic development.

 Impacts of climate change and expanding population

-This protection and restoration is a multi-generational task, which also needs to adapt to the future challenges of climate change and Victoria’s expanding population.
-It is a slow, incremental, complex – and very achievable – role of the Victorian Government and the primary reason why the Environmental Contribution was created under the Water Industry Act 1994.
-Restoring these natural assets – which are of deep value to current and future generations – requires investment stretched over more than 50 years and maintained at a level commensurate with the repairs and service needed.
+This protection and restoration is a multi-generational task, which also needs to adapt to the contemporary challenges of climate change and Victoria’s expanding population.
+Restoring these natural systems – which are of deep value to current and future generations – requires investment stretched over more than 50 years at a level commensurate with the repairs and service needed.

 Water for Victoria

-Through this initiative, the Victorian Government will continue to deliver the programs and benefits it committed in Chapter 3 (Waterway and Catchment Health) of Water for Victoria.
+Through this initiative, the Victorian Government continues to deliver the programs and benefits outlined in Chapter 3 (Waterway and Catchment Health) of Water for Victoria.

 This initiative significantly invests in regional employment to deliver multiple components of the program.
-Funding is anticipated to support approximately 325 jobs across regional Victoria, primarily within catchment management authorities (CMAs) and their delivery partners and contractors.
+Funding supports approximately 325 jobs across regional Victoria, primarily within catchment management authorities (CMAs) and their delivery partners and contractors.

 Supporting regional communities and economic recovery through healthy waterways